minaskar/pocomc/joss/paper.md

 applications.
 It allows fitting arbitrary models defined as a log-likelihood function and a log-prior probability density function in Python.
-Compared to popular alternatives (e.g. nested sampling) `pocoMC` can speed up the sampling procedure by orders of magnitude, cutting down their computational cost substantially.
+Compared to popular alternatives (e.g. nested sampling) `pocoMC` can speed up the sampling procedure by orders of magnitude, cutting down the computational cost substantially.
 Finally, parallelisation to computing clusters manifests linear scaling.

 # Statement of need